AngeloGalav/deep-learning-notes/README.md

 ### Why would I read this?
 The notes in here are taken lesson by lesson, and are basically a _transcript_ of everything the professor has said during the course.
-I firmly believe that the notes in here can be used as a way to __fully study__ this course.

 There are many features that may ease the process of learning this topics, such as:
 - Syntax highlighting for important words and concepts.